michaelboyles/formula/docs/src/content/docs/guides/overview.md

 ---

 Formula is a library for managing forms in React.
-It supports complex form data structures, including nested objects and arrays.
+It supports complex form data structures, including nested objects and arrays, and polymorphic data.
 It's fully type safe and built to only re-render when necessary.

 Here's a simple example: